Stefani Jiménez

-Stefani Hetzabel Jiménez Plascencia (born 1 June 1992) is a Mexican professional footballer who plays as a goalkeeper for Liga MX Femenil side Pachuca.
+Stefani Hetzabel Jiménez Plascencia (born 1 June 1992) is a Mexican professional footballer who plays as a goalkeeper for Liga MX Femenil side Toluca.

 Career

 In 2019, she started her career in UANL.
 In 2020, she was transferred to Juárez.
 In 2021, she joined to Atlético San Luis.
 In 2022, she returned to Juárez.
 Since 2023, she is part of Pachuca.

 Personal life

 As of February 2024, Jiménez was in a relationship with C.F.
 Pachuca midfielder Javier Eduardo López.